d-bl/MAE-gf/docs/bias.md

 ## Short Bias
 ### Solo
 Take just one unit of the Bias ground and place them all in the same direction (mt-0228-s), or in alternating directions (mt-0228-a).
 The latter may give nice results in two colours.
-The placing of the units in alternating directions is also shown in mrs Irvine's paper (VI).
+The placing of the units in alternating directions is also shown in mrs Irvine's paper _Developing a Mathematical Model for Bobbin Lace_.

 ![same direction][pic-0228-OG] ![alternating][pic-0228-OGy] ![short bias foto][foto-0228-OGy]
 * [mt-0228-s][T-0228-OG], [mt-0228-a][T-0228-OGy], [VI][T-0267-OGy]